getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 });
 ```

-There is also `blacklistUrls` if you only want to always block specifc urls.
+There is also `blacklistUrls` if you want to block specific URLs forever.

-The community has compiled a list of common ignore rules for common things, like Facebook, Chrome extensions, etc. So it’s recommended to at least check these out and see if they apply to you.
-[Check out the original gist](https://gist.github.com/impressiver/5092952).
-This is not the default value of our SDK, it just a highlight of an extensive example what it could be.
+The community has compiled a list of common ignore rules for everyday things, like Facebook, Chrome extensions, etc. So it’s recommended to at least check these out and see if they apply to you.
+[Here is the original gist](https://gist.github.com/impressiver/5092952).
+This is not the default value of our SDK; it's just a highlight of an extensive example of what it could be.

 ```javascript
 Sentry.init({